 Always connect a hose or tool to the compressor before releasing the pressurized air.
 This prevents injury to individuals and equipment.

 Less severe clogs can often be cleared without the use of an air compressor.
 A plunger is often the easiest method.
 Simply close the overflow hole, fit the plunger over the drain, fill the sink halfway, and push the plunger completely down several times until the clog clears, and water can flow down the drain.

 Over-the-counter chemical products can sometimes be effective to clear minor clogs but are best used for regular maintenance to avoid debris from building up in the pipes.
 If you have standing water that drains slowly, try these products to get rid of the developing clog before it gets worse and blocks the pipe completely.

-A flexible augur is the next strategy if the plunger is not effective in clearing the clog.
+A flexible augur is a next strategy if the plunger is not effective in clearing the clog.
 This metal cable has a handle at one end and an auger at the other.
 The auger end of the cable should be inserted into the drain until the clog can be reached and pulled out.
 An air compressor is often used when this method is not effective, such as if the cable is not long enough to reach the clogged portion of the pipe.